arrayappy/open-faas-demo/README.md

 # OpenFaaS Demo

-[OpenFaaS](https://github.com/openfaas/faas) is a framework for packaging code/binaries/contianers as Serverless Functions for Docker/Kubernetes.
+[OpenFaaS](https://github.com/openfaas/faas) is a framework for packaging code/binaries/containers as serverless functions for Docker/Kubernetes.

 ## Setup